d3f4l7d/d3f4l7d/README.md

 ## Core Idea

-The core idea of this webpage is that "A Fool with a Tool is still a Fool, and Only a Fool Blames a Tool"
+The core idea of this webpage is that "A Fool with a Tool is still a Fool, and Only a Fool Blames a Tool".
+But if there're some problems on my codes, pull request me.
 <!--
 Bio will be uploaded here...
 -->